pierrefourgeaud/advent-2021/README.md

 # advent-2021

 Repo for the [Advent of Code 2021](https://adventofcode.com/2021).
-As [last year](https://github.com/pierrefourgeaud/advent-2020), I will try to use as many different langages as possible.
-Most will be langages never used or from university.
+As [last year](https://github.com/pierrefourgeaud/advent-2020), I will try to use as many different languages as possible.
+Most will be languages never used or from university.
 That will be fun!

 - [Day 1](./day-1/README.md): [Assembly x86 Intel](https://en.wikipedia.org/wiki/X86_assembly_language)
 - Day 2: